 Notes:

-– Memory structure shown in matrix example for clarity; more efficient memory management techniques are encouraged because not all channels will be used by all addresses (in many situations).
+– Memory structure is shown in the matrix example for clarity; more efficient memory management techniques are encouraged because not all channels will be used by all addresses (in many situations).

-– Excess memory capacity should (do) be used to retain the latest other stations heard (that are not in the pre-programmed set) and their LQA characteristics on the channels on which the stations were heard.
+– Excess memory capacity should be used to retain the latest other stations heard (that are not in the pre-programmed set) and their LQA characteristics on the channels on which the stations were heard.

-– Values for example only.
+– Values shown are for example only.

 – Multipath (MP) tribits reserved in LQA word transmission (bits shall be set to Ò111Ó).